Find Grad Schools

 • Engineer

-There were about 21,300 jobs for Biomedical Engineer in 2016 (in the United States).
+In the United States, there were 21,300 jobs for Biomedical Engineer in 2016.
 New jobs are being produced at a rate of 7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Biomedical Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.
+There will be an estimated 1,600 positions for Biomedical Engineer per year.

 undefined